-• 'Contributory place' means a building that makes a positive contribution to the cultural heritage significance and traditional streetscape character of the Policy Area.

-All places that were assessed as making a considerable or some/moderate contribution (Figure 1) are considered to be 'contributory places' for the purpose of this Planning Policy.
-The majority of these places contribute to the Rokeby Road & Hay Street Conservation Area because of their age, design characteristics and their moderate to high level of authenticity (particularly above ground floor level).
-Individually, they are not necessarily items of outstanding heritage significance, but they do possess collective significance within their streetscape context.
+- Contributory place means a building or laneway that makes a positive contribution to the cultural heritage significance and traditional streetscape character of the Policy Area. - All places that were assessed as making a 'considerable' or 'some/moderate' contribution (Figure 1) are considered to be 'contributory places' for the purpose of this Policy.
+The majority of these places contribute to the Rokeby Road & Hay Street Heritage Area because of their age, design characteristics and their moderate to high level of authenticity (particularly above ground floor level).
+Individually, they are not necessarily items of outstanding heritage significance, but they do possess collective significance within their streetscape context. - Sense of place means the characteristics that make the Rokeby Road & Hay Street Heritage Area special for the local community and distinguish it from other town centres.
+This includes the way in which people perceive and interact with the place as well as the actual physical environment.

-- 'Sense of place' means the characteristics that make the Rokeby Road & Hay Street Conservation Area special for the local community and distinguish it from other town centres.
-This includes the way in which people perceive and interact with the place as well as the actual physical environment. - 'Significant fabric' means those parts of a contributory place (including building envelopes, facades, materials, finishes and detailing) that contribute to the heritage significance of the place within its streetscape setting (i.e. as visible from the public realm).
-This is typically original fabric, but may also include some later alterations. - 'Traditional streetscape' means the pattern, form and style of development that was established in the Policy Area in the early to mid-twentieth century, as collectively illustrated by the original form and detailing of the contributory places.
+- Significant fabric means those parts of a contributory place (including building envelopes, facades, materials, finishes and detailing) that contribute to the heritage significance of the place within its streetscape setting (i.e. as visible from the public realm).
+This is typically original fabric, but may also include some later alterations. - Traditional streetscape means the pattern, form and style of development that was established in the Policy Area in the early to mid-twentieth century, as collectively illustrated by the original form and detailing of the contributory places.